pkostic-dev/game-wraith-hunter/README.md

 9. Close the 'Export Template Manager' window
 10. You can now export the project for Android in two ways
 11. USB debugging :
-  a.
-Enable developer mode and USB debugging on your device
+  - Enable developer mode and USB debugging on your device
-  b.
-Plug the device into your computer
+  - Plug the device into your computer
-  c.
-Allow USB debugging once prompted on the device
+  - Allow USB debugging once prompted on the device
-  d.
-In Godot, at the top right, click on the icon of a monitor with the play symbol in the middle
+  - In Godot, at the top right, click on the icon of a monitor with the play symbol in the middle
 12. Exporting to an APK file :
-  a.
-In the File Menu Bar click on 'Project > Export...'
+  - In the File Menu Bar click on 'Project > Export...'
-  b.
-Click on the Android preset
+  - Click on the Android preset
-  c.
-Click on 'Export Project...'
+  - Click on 'Export Project...'
-  d.
-Choose the location
+  - Choose the location
-  e.
-Click on 'Save' to export
+  - Click on 'Save' to export

 To enable the vibration feature in the game :
 1. In the File Menu Bar click on 'Project > Export...'